Chill Out (KLF album)

-Chill Out is the third studio album by British electronic music group The KLF, released on 5 February 1990.
+Chill Out is the debut studio album by British electronic music group the KLF, released on 5 February 1990.
 It is an ambient-styled concept album featuring an extensive selection of samples, portraying a mythical night-time journey throughout the U.S. Gulf Coast states, beginning in Texas and ending in Louisiana.
 Chill Out was conceived as a continuous piece of music, with original KLF music interwoven with samples from songs by Elvis Presley, Fleetwood Mac, Acker Bilk, Van Halen, 808 State and field recordings of Tuvan throat singers.

 Context

+Chill Out was released during the KLF's ambient phase, and was credited by Bob Stanley for pioneering ambient house, drawing attention to the album's mix of "train noises, post-punk dub and pre-punk Floyd."
+It has also been described as a sound collage, with its blend of sound effects, environmental noise, throat singing and musical samples.

 Composition and recording

 "Madrugada Eterna" first appeared on the 1989 single "Kylie Said to Jason".

-According to the sleeve notes, Chill Out was recorded "live on location" at Trancentral, the spiritual home of the KLF", their studio in the basement of KLF member Jimmy Cauty's squat in Stockwell, South London.
+According to the sleeve notes, Chill Out was recorded "live on location" at Trancentral, the "spiritual home of the KLF", their studio in the basement of KLF member Jimmy Cauty's squat in Stockwell, South London.

 The KLF have stated that the album was recorded in a 44-minute live take.
 In an interview Jimmy Cauty stated that, "There's no edits on it.
 Quite a few times we'd get near the end and make a mistake and so we'd have to go all the way back to the beginning and set it all up again".
-According to Cauty's co-founder of The KLF, Bill Drummond, the album took two days to put together.
-Record Collector compared The KLF's production method to that of established electronic musicians: "While electronic dinosaurs like Jean Michel Jarre and Klaus Schulze were walling themselves in with banks and banks of synthesizers, computers and electronic gadgetry the KLF were doing the opposite—making a crafted work like Chill Out with the bare necessities of musical survival."
+According to Cauty's co-founder of the KLF, Bill Drummond, the album took two days to put together.
+Record Collector compared the KLF's production method to that of established electronic musicians: "While electronic dinosaurs like Jean Michel Jarre and Klaus Schulze were walling themselves in with banks and banks of synthesizers, computers and electronic gadgetry the KLF were doing the opposite—making a crafted work like Chill Out with the bare necessities of musical survival."

 After recording, the duo thought the sound to be evocative of a trip through the American Deep South.
 Drummond said "I've never been to those places.
 I don't know what those places are like, but in my head, I can imagine those sounds coming from those places, just looking at the map."
 The titles of the parts are poetic descriptions—often complete sentences—incorporating statements of time, place and situation along the Gulf Coast journey.